Doxuno

 STANDARD EXCLUSIONS

-This Agreement does not apply to information that: (a) is or becomes publicly available through no act or omission of the Receiving Party; (b) was lawfully in the Receiving Party's possession prior to disclosure, as evidenced by written records; (c) is independently developed by the Receiving Party without reference to or use of the Confidential Information, as evidenced by written records; or (d) is required to be disclosed by applicable law, regulation, or valid court order, provided that the Receiving Party provides the Disclosing Party with prompt written notice of such requirement and reasonably cooperates in seeking a protective order or other appropriate remedy.
+This Agreement does not apply to information that: (a) is or becomes publicly available through no act or omission of the Receiving Party; (b) was lawfully in the Receiving Party's possession before disclosure, as shown by written records; (c) is independently developed by the Receiving Party without reference to the Confidential Information, as shown by written records; or (d) is required to be disclosed by applicable law, regulation, or a valid court or regulatory order, provided that the Receiving Party gives the Disclosing Party prompt written notice and reasonably cooperates in seeking a protective order or other confidential treatment before disclosing.

 5.